Chongran-Zhao/OpenMP-Learning/Notes.md

 | Min | *Largest pos num* | && |1|
 | Max | *Most neg num* | \|\| |0|

-The initial value of variable to be reduced is very important。
+The initial value of variable to be reduced is very important.